Overview of Recordings

 - Welcome Home (both lyrics and music)

-The author and composer of Welcome Home gave permission for her song to be arranged and recorded on this recording.
+The author and composer of Welcome Home gave permission for her song to be arranged and recorded as part of Hymns and Song for Living.